 Naturally our financial leaders around the world took the radical steps required to reduce the debt created in a massive credit bubble.
 Oh, sorry, that was my fantasy world I was talking about.
 What our leaders are doing is correcting a severe cyclical recession.
 What our reporters are doing is covering a severe cyclical recession.
-What sublime kabuki theater.
+This is sublime kabuki theater.

 While it’s possible that this anomaly may hold, the 14 percent of residential mortgage borrowers who are now behind points toward the debt mortgage balances and the equity home values moving closer to each other.

-And then I said to myself: “Well, if I owned a bank and my bank would go out of business if I sold my foreclosure collateral, would I just hold it then to live for another day?”
+I said to myself: “If I owned a bank and my bank would go out of business if I sold my foreclosure collateral, would I just hold it then to live for another day?”
 The answer was obvious: Yes, I would just hold it like an old abandoned castle.

-The federal government is making every mortgage loan to forestall radical crashing, and our local banks are pretending to solvency by going into the castle-and-museum business — holding foreclosures as either investments or tchotchkes or as prayer beads.
+The federal government is making every mortgage loan to forestall radical crashing, and our local banks are pretending to solvency by going into the castle business — holding foreclosures as either investments or tchotchkes or as prayer beads.

 My suggestion therefore is that you look in to the John Paulson subprime-mortgage trade.
 Read up on what that was all about.
 See if there is some form of echo housing-bust credit-crisis high-multiple sovereign-credit-default derivative which you can use to really get the chance to do it big this time.
 This is the best trade ever.
 It’s easy.
 It’s obvious.
 It’s real.

 The center cannot hold.
 America is a bubble, and no plan has been suggested to kill the bubble debt.
 The world is a bigger bubble, but nobody has a plan for a global debt-destruction project.
-It’s not even on the agenda people.
+It’s not even on the agenda.
 It’s like the whole world has turned Japanese (Yes, I really think so.).